lasithsh/rancher-devsecops-workshop/docs/part-4.md

 #### 4. Configure Git Repo

-Before we ahead for configuring the Git Repo, we need to Git Repository URL.
+Before we go ahead for configuring the Git Repo, we need to Git Repository URL.

 Follow the instruction below to get to Git Repository URL.